Portsmouth: Climate

+Demography

-Portsmouth is the only city in the United Kingdom whose population density exceeds that of London.
+Portsmouth is the second-most densely populated city in the United Kingdom, after London.
 In the 2021 census, the city had 208,100 residents.
 The city used to be even more densely populated, with the 1951 census showing a population of 233,545.
 In a reversal of that decrease, its population has been gradually increasing since the 1990s.
 With about 860,000 residents, South Hampshire is the fifth-largest urban area in England and the largest in South-East England outside London; it is the centre of one of the United Kingdom's most-populous metropolitan areas.